dustinaxman/ChaserNER/README.md

 This guide details the steps for deploying the ChaserNER model using Docker and AWS services.
 Please keep in mind that you should ensure that your aws account has an ec2 keypair called "main" and pem file main_chaser.pem and has an ECR repo with this id: 372052397911.dkr.ecr.us-east-1.amazonaws.com.
+Create ECR_and_S3 iam role for ec2, which gives ecr and s3 full access.

 If you do not have this,
 please change this to the repo you would like to use (run aws ecr describe-repositories to see your repos)